mattyv/ilp_for/tools/clang-tidy/README.md

 A best-effort static analysis tool that detects ILP loop patterns and suggests optimal `LoopType` or `N` values.

-> **Note:** Id really like this tool to be community-driven.
+> **Note:** I'd really like this tool to be community-driven.
 If you encounter incorrect pattern detection or have improvements, please contribute back to help other users.

 ## Building